The landscape character of Wiltshire

-Although Wiltshire is dominated by the vast sweeps of chalk downland, its landscape is highly varied with
+Although much of Wiltshire is dominated by the vast sweeps of chalk downland, its topography is highly

-Swindon, have their own discrete character, arising from their historic development.
-The landscape of
+also have their own discrete character, arising from their historic development.
+The overall topography of

 Wiltshire can thus be broadly divided into two distinctive types: dominated in the south and southeast

 of the county by the chalk of the Cretaceous period forming the upland landscape of the downs; and in